pymor/pymor/README.md

 pyMOR has been designed with easy integration of external PDE solvers in mind.

-A basic approach is to use the solver only to generate high-dimensional system matrices which are then read by pyMOR from disk (`pymor.discretizers.disk`).
-Another possibility is to steer the solver via an appropriate network protocol.

-Whenever possible, we recommend to recompile the solver as a Python extension module which gives pyMOR direct access to the solver without any communication overhead.
-A basic example using [pybind11](https://github.com/pybind/pybind11) can be found in `src/pymordemos/minimal_cpp_demo`.
-Moreover, we provide bindings for the following solver libraries:
+We provide bindings for the following solver libraries:

 * [FEniCS](https://fenicsproject.org)